val-town/val-town-docs/src/content/docs/rest-api/run.md

 generated: 1701279907981
 ---

-The Run API let’s you run any Val as an API.
+The Run API lets you run any Val as an API.
 Unauthenticated use will only have access to public vals.
 If you run a JSON Val, it simply returns that Val.
 A function Val will be executed its author's permissions, so it will be able to read and write to author’s public and private vals, read their secrets, and send